-Setbacks are measured to the foundation-closest point of the building/structure, allowing for projections as per Section 21 of Schedule 3.
+Notes Setbacks are measured to the foundation, allowing for projections as per Section 14 of Schedule 3.
 Internal setbacks include setbacks from accessory building/structure to accessory building/structure on the same lot and accessory building/structure to the principal building on the same lot.
 Accessory buildings/structures shall be constructed such that eaves shall be no closer to a side or rear lot line than 0.6 m (2 ft) and all drainage is contained on the same lot as the accessory structure.